-Drs.
-King or Gardner chooses carefully which and when radiographs are taken.
+Dr. King chooses carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.